markwinter/ingenium/README.md

 ## Events

-All events are CloudEvents generated using the CloudEvents SDKs.
-Currently they all serialized to JSON.
+All events are defined as Golang structs.
+Currently they are serialized to JSON.

-Below is a list of all Events in the system and their spec
+Below is a list of all events in the system and their spec

 ### Market Data